|

 The reason is that the UK’s food waste sector has been led by government subsidies and guidance that favours anaerobic digestion (without oxygen) as the preferred method of food waste treatment.

-Therefore, the majority of the UK food waste collection and treatment infrastructure is orientated accordingly, and not set up to deal with compostable packaging products that require oxygen to break down.
+Therefore, the majority of the UK food waste collection and treatment infrastructure is orientated accordingly.
+It’s not set up to deal with compostable packaging products that require oxygen to break down.

 What Should Go Into Your Kerbside Bin / Home Composter?

-The simplest answer is to only sit in at a cafe.
+The simplest answer is to only sit in a cafe.
 Before ordering, do check that the cafe offers standard reusable cups/mugs.
 I have been caught out before by cafes using disposable cups even for sitting in customers.
+I find that so frustrating.

 If your local coffee shop uses compostable cups, let them know that these can’t be composted unless they have a special paid-for collection arrangement with Vegware, or a paid-for postal return service.